stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: php

-  You can find this mapping by...
+  You can find this mapping by... (todo)

   .. literalinclude:: code/php/authentication/get_asm_req
     :language: php

 .. only:: python

-  You can find this mapping by...
+  You can find this mapping by... (todo)

   .. literalinclude:: code/python/authentication/get_asm_req
       :language: python